 If the attachment requires a drive belt, release the PTO belt tensioner rod and install the attachment belt around the drive pulley (A) at the location shown above.
-When the belt is in place around the drive pulley, push the PTO belt tensioner rod in to engage and tighten the belt
+When the belt is in place around the drive pulley, push the PTO belt tensioner rod in to engage and tighten the

-\Applies only if the attachment is equipped.
-Refer to the attachment manual for additional details.
+^{}Applies only if the attachment is equipped.